Drug Interactions between fexofenadine and Paracetamol

 Interactions between your drugs

-There were no interactions found in our database between fexofenadine and Paracetamol - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between fexofenadine and Paracetamol.This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Fexofenadine is in the drug class antihistamines.